michaellawrencemorgan/7sds/docs/truth.md

 Use this code from this week's Science Lesson.
 The subject of this week's Lesson is "Is the Universe, Including Man, Evolved by Atomic Force?"

+English:
+Mark 10:27
+“…for with Truth all things are possible.”

+Spanish Translation:
+Marcos 10:27
+“…porque para Verdad todo es posible.”

 Simplified Chinese
 马可福音 10:27 ……因为 神凡事都能。」